-Though the PESQ algorithm is robust and has been widely in use for assessment of the quality of processed and transmitted speech signals, and for optimization of telecommunication networks, a number of research efforts have critically evaluated it to discover limitations and constraints that made the PESQ algorithm not to be too accurate under certain conditions.
-Such efforts have as well led to modifications and improvements of certain aspects of the algorithm.
+PESQ algorithm is robust and has been widely used for assessment of the quality of processed and transmitted speech signals, and for optimization of telecommunication networks.
+Nevertheless, а number of research efforts have critically evaluated the algorithm to discover limitations and constraints that made it not to be too accurate under certain conditions.
+Such efforts have led to modifications and improvements of some aspects of the algorithm.
 These include efforts at correcting time and level alignment problems, signal spectrum mismatch, mapping from the raw PESQ score to the PESQ MOS-LQO score.
 Modification of PESQ has also been done to improve performance at estimating quality of speech in a low rate codec of less than 4 kbits/s [13].

-Some of the limitations discovered in PESQ algorithm include limitations in testing of handsets and other terminals using acoustic interfaces carried out by [13], who in collaboration with the ITU-T Study Group 12 on enhancements at developing an Acoustics Assessment Model (AAM) brought about changes to the input filter, equalization, masking and perceptual model of PESQ thereby extending PESQ to create an acoustic model with a wider scope.
+PESQ algorithm showed limitations in testing of handsets and other terminals using acoustic interfaces carried out by Rix et al [13].
+In collaboration with the ITU-T Study Group 12 on the development of Acoustics Assessment Model (AAM), they brought about changes to the input filter, equalization, masking and perceptual model of PESQ.
+With these, they extended PESQ to create an acoustic model with a wider scope.

 The use of objective quality estimation techniques like PESQ in assessing distortions suffered by speech coding and transmission were studied for their ability at predicting the quality of speech enhancement carried out by noise suppression algorithms from the perspectives of signal distortion, noise distortion, and overall quality [14].
-This led to the development of a modified version of PESQ in which the weighting coefficient parameters of the linear combination of symmetrical and asymmetrical disturbances for the computation of PESQ score were optimized for improved quality estimation of transmitted speeches over telecommunication networks.
+This led to the development of a modified version of PESQ in which the weighting coefficient parameters of the linear combination of symmetrical and asymmetrical disturbances for the computation of PESQ score were optimized.
+It provided for improved quality estimation of transmitted speeches over telecommunication networks.

 Focusing on the frame-by-frame time alignment stage of PESQ, [15] noted that subjective scores may be poorly correlated as a result of errors in the objective quality scores caused by a few misaligned frames.
 Whereas, [16] discovered that PESQ time alignment failed to align continuous variable delays particularly with speech signals that have high packet loss rate and for which dynamic time processing is exhibited due to its piecewise constant delay estimation.
-The result of Malfait et al's work achieved a near-perfect delay profile in which for a misalignment of 10ms, they obtained a correlation of 0.93 with the subjective score, a correlation of 0.973 for misalignment less than 5ms and have no significant improvement in the correlation coefficient for misalignment down to about 1ms.
-They concluded that a time alignment of ±5 ms seemed good enough for correct assessment of time-warped signals.
-But [16] developed a new time-alignment algorithm that identifies both fix and variable delays in speech signals by using Dynamic Time Warping (DTW) in place of the utterances correlation and splitting methods used in the original PESQ algorithm.
+The result of Malfait et al's work achieved a near-perfect delay profile in which for a misalignment of 10ms, they obtained a correlation of 0.93 with the subjective score, for misalignment less than 5ms they obtained a correlation of 0.973, and have no significant improvement in the correlation coefficient for misalignment down to about 1ms.
+They concluded that a time alignment of ± 5 ms seemed good enough for correct assessment of time-warped signals.
+But [16] developed a new timealignment algorithm that identifies both fix and variable delays in speech signals by using Dynamic Time Warping (DTW) in place of the utterances correlation and splitting methods used in the original PESQ algorithm.

-What is known as a New PESQ (NPESQ) was developed by [17, 18], based on replacing the auditory perceptual frequency scale, Bark, used in the ITU-T PESQ algorithm with the Equivalent Rectangular Bandwidth (ERB) scale and the Moore and Glasberg loudness model with the Zwicker loudness model.
+What is known as a New PESQ (NPESQ) was developed by [17, 18], based on replacing the auditory perceptual frequency scale, Bark, used in the ITU-T PESQ algorithm with the Equivalent Rectangular Bandwidth (ERB) scale.
 They claimed the ERB scale is more accurate than the Bark scale for the description of the frequency selectivity of the human auditory system at lower frequencies.
+They also replaced the Moore and Glasberg loudness model with the Zwicker loudness model.
 Validating their works on three different wireless codecs, they obtained better correlation coefficients in each case than what was obtained using the normal PESQ.